 , all travellers arriving in B.C. from outside of Canada are required by law to self-isolate

-for 14 days and complete a self-isolation plan.
-Travellers must submit a B.C. self-isolation plan and complete the federal ArriveCAN application prior or upon arrival in B.C.
-More information is available on the BC Government website
+for 14 days and complete the federal ArriveCAN application prior or upon arrival in B.C.
+More information and a link to ArriveCAN are available on the BC Government website

 for returning travellers.

-The Government of Canada has put in place enhanced border measures at Canadian airports, land and sea borders to help identify any travellers returning to Canada who may be ill—regardless of where they are coming from.
+The Government of Canada has put in place enhanced border measures at Canadian airports, and land and sea borders to help identify travellers returning to Canada who may be ill—regardless of where they are coming from.
 This includes making information readily available and raising awareness among all travellers about what they should do if they develop symptoms of COVID-19.
-Any person entering Canada by air, sea or land is required to self-isolate for 14 days whether or not they have symptoms of COVID-19.

 Go to the Government of Canada for the latest travel information